comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 Statistically, this difference has no significance in terms of execution time (*p = 0.81*) and number of HTTP requests (*p = 0.68*).

-These results show that using the type index together with LDP-based discovery is not beneficial in general, which is primarily caused by the statistically significantly higher number of HTTP requests (*p = 0.03*) caused by traversing both the type index and nested LDP containers.
+These results show that using the type index together with LDP-based discovery is not beneficial in general, which is primarily caused by the statistically significantly higher number of HTTP requests (*p = 0.03*) required for traversing both the type index and nested LDP containers.
-Query D8 that has a result limit of 10 does however show that this combination deserves further investigation, because this query leads to a prioritization of selective links via the type index, which allows the query to terminate earlier with fewer HTTP requests.
+Query D8 does however show that this combination deserves further investigation, because this query has a result limit that leads to a prioritization of links via the type index, leading to earlier query termination with fewer requests.

 In general, these results hint that the filtered type index approach performs better than the other approaches.
 However, due to the minimal difference in terms of execution time,